Methane functionalization: Conversion to acetic acid

 Periana's group was also able to convert methane into acetic acid using similar conditions to the Catalytica system.
 Palladium(II) salts were used in this process, and the products formed were a mixture of methanol and acetic acid, along with side products of carbon monoxide and possibly carbon dioxide due to over-oxidation.
 The mechanism of reaction involves another electrophilic activation of methane, and when carbon monoxide is incorporated, the acetic acid derivative is generated through its activation to an acyl intermediate ((Figure 9)).

-Another example of acetic acid synthesis was demonstrated by Pombeiro et al., which utilized vanadium-based complexes in trifluoroacetic acid with peroxodisulfate as the oxidant.
+Another example of acetic acid synthesis was demonstrated by Pombeiro et al., which used vanadium-based complexes in trifluoroacetic acid with peroxodisulfate as the oxidant.
 The proposed mechanism involves a radical mechanism, where methane is the methyl source and trifluoroacetic acid is the carbonyl source.
 Minor side products were formed, including methyltrifluoroacetate and methylsulfate.

 Dehydrogenative silation and olefin hydromethylation

-T. Don Tilley and coworkers were able to utilize the process of sigma-bond metathesis to design catalytic systems that work by the formation of carbon-carbon bonds.
+T. Don Tilley and coworkers were able to use the process of sigma-bond metathesis to design catalytic systems that work by the formation of carbon-carbon bonds.
 They first demonstrated an example using a scandium-based system, where methane is dehydrogenated and silated.
 Starting from phenyl silane, methane pressure converts it into Ph2MePhH using a Cp*ScMe catalyst.
 The scandium complex then transfers the methyl group to the silane by sigma-bond metathesis to form the product and the Cp*2ScH intermediate.
 The favorable formation of hydrogen gas combined with methane will regenerate the methyl complex from the hydride derivative ((Figure 10)).

 Cp*2ScMe was also used as a catalyst in the formation of isobutane by adding methane to the double bond of propene.
 This was achieved when propene and methane were combined in the presence of the scandium catalyst and heated to 80 °C.